jp2321/dl4cv_dev/slides/chapter4_03_some_tricks_with_neural_networks.md

 Note: There is a debate going on if pooling should be replaced by strides.
 Many networks are using pooling - this is more the "historic way".
-New network architecture (we will discuss them next week) are replacing these with strides
+New network architectures replace the pooling with strides; We will discuss them next week...

 ---